Charles, Comte de Flahaut: Biography

 After Napoleon's abdication in 1814, he submitted to the new French government, but was placed on the retired list in September.
 He refused to betray Napoleon despite the efforts of the Bourbons to rally him in their service.
 Flahaut was assiduous in his attendance on Queen Hortense de Beauharnais until the Hundred Days brought him back into active service.
 With the return of Napoleon from the island of Elba, Flahaut joined his campaign to Paris and was placed in charge of reforming the army to the Emperor's standard.

 A mission to Vienna to secure the return of Empress Marie-Louise of the House of Habsburg-Lorraine resulted in failure.
 He was present at the Battle of Waterloo (as an Aide-de-camp to Napoleon), and afterwards sought to place Napoleon II on the throne.

 He was spared exile due to an intervention by Talleyrand, but was placed under police surveillance.
 Flahaut then chose to leave for Germany, and thence to Britain.

 The Flahauts returned to France in 1827 and, in 1830, King Louis-Philippe of the House of Bourbon-Orléans promoted the Count to the rank of Lieutenant-General as well as creating him a Peer of France.
 He remained a staunch supporter of Talleyrand's policies, and in 1831 served briefly as French Ambassador to Berlin.

 Subsequently, he was attached to the household of Ferdinand-Philippe of France, Duke of Orléans and, in 1841, was posted as Ambassador to Vienna, where he remained until 1848, when he was dismissed and retired from army service.

-After the Coup d'état of 1851 by Napoleon III, his services were re-engaged, and from 1860 to 1862 he served in Britain as French Ambassador to the Court of St James's under Queen Victoria of the House of Hanover.
+After the Coup d'état of 1851 by Napoleon III, his services were re-engaged, and from 1860 to 1862 he served in Britain as French Ambassador to the Court of St James's under Queen Victoria.

 In 1852, he became a Senator of the Second French Empire, and in 1854, he became a member of the Commission appointed to edit the works of Napoleon I. In 1864, the Flahauts returned to Paris and took up residence at the Hôtel de Salm, when Charles was appointed Grand Chancellor of the Legion of Honour.
 He died in Paris on 1 September 1870.

 In the opinion of the unnamed author of a biography on Flahaut in the Encyclopædia Britannica Eleventh Edition: "The comte de Flahaut is perhaps better remembered for his exploits in gallantry, and the elegant manners in which he had been carefully trained by his mother, than for his public services, which were not, however, so inconsiderable as they have sometimes been represented to be".